cathat00/NMA_B-T_Project/README.md

 # 🧠 Neuromatch Behavior + Theory Project, 2025

-Collaborative RNN + Python project for Neuromatch Academy.
+Collaborative project for Neuromatch Academy.

 ## 🚀 How to Run